DMCarnahan/NanoChemGPT/scaffold/reproduce.md

 ## Determinism

-- We recommend pinning all library versions in `requirements.txt` and setting seeds where applicable.
+- Recommendation: pin all library versions in `requirements.txt` and set seeds where applicable.
 - Use `os.environ.get("PYTHONHASHSEED","0")` or export `PYTHONHASHSEED=0` in `.env` for stable hashing behavior if needed.

 ## Artifacts